bookofproofs/bookofproofs.github.io/_sources/history/16th-century/roomen.md

 * He noted the days that van Roomen spent in Kraków in his travels between Würzburg and Zamosc.
 * Van Roomen arrived in Kraków on 24 August 1611 after spending about a year in Zamosc.
 * It is clear that by this time van Roomen was sufficiently concerned about his health that, in 1613, he travelled to Leuven where he made a will.
-* Some of his possessions were left to Prince Bishop Julius Echter while his property was left to his sister Maria van den Brouck.
-* Although van Roomen had no children with his wife Anna, nevertheless he had two sons Jacob and Koenraad with Catharina Trauthmann.
 * Van Roomen died in Mainz while on a journey from Leuven to Würzburg.
 * One of van Roomen's most impressive results was finding π to 16 decimal places.
 * Van Roomen's interest in π was almost certainly as a result of his friendship with Ludolph van Ceulen.